 - Headaches and dizziness

 - Grade 1 – only minimal whiplash, there are no motion, ligament or neurological injuries.

-- Grade 2 – there is minimal limited motion, no ligament or neurological injuries and treatment can last for 29 weeks.
+- For a grade 2 – there is minimal limited motion, no ligament or neurological injuries and treatment can last for 29 weeks.

 - Grade 3 – the person has moderate motion limitation, injuries to the ligaments and has symptoms of neurological injuries and treatment usually last for 56 weeks.

-- Grade 4 – a moderately severe injury, motion limitation and the ligaments are injured and have symptoms of neurological injuries.
+- For a grade 4 injury – a moderately severe injury, motion limitation and the ligaments are injured and have symptoms of neurological injuries.
 There are fractured discs or disc misalignment.
 This injury requires medical help.

 - Grade 5 – severe injury that needs immediate medical help.

 - After the accident, take a rest for the first 24 hours and slowly begin with usual routine instead of just sitting in bed.
 Limit the work and other regular daily activities for the first few days.

 - Avoid lifting any objects that is heavy for at least 6 weeks to 6 months depending on the severity of the injuries.